dbcli/pgcli/docs/pages/asking_for_input.rst

 ^^^^^^^^^^^^^

 Line wrapping is enabled by default.
-This is what most people are used to and this is what GNU readline does.
+This is what most people are used to and this is what GNU Readline does.
 When it is disabled, the input string will scroll horizontally.

 .. code:: python